 History and Origin

 The Tibetan mastiff has been a companion and working dog for hundreds of years.
-Bred to be a herder and flock guardian for yak, sheep and families, they were initially bred without any regard for conformation.
-Hailing from Tibet, the exact origins of the Tibetan mastiff are a mystery but many feel that this breed is from the same basic stock as other mastiffs and large working dogs and contributed to the development of many of today's mastiffs.
+Tibetan Mastiff’s were initially bred to herd and flock yak, sheep and families.
+Hailing from Tibet, the exact origins of the Tibetan mastiff are a mystery but many feel that this breed is from the same basic stock as other mastiffs and large working dogs and contributed to the development of many of today’s mastiffs.

-Revered as an excellent guardian but the Tibetans, this mastiff was not well known outside his native land.
+Revered as an excellent guardian by Tibetans, this mastiff was not well known outside his native land.
 Prior to the early 19th century, few people were allowed into Tibet.
-Once they opened their doors, the breed was exported to England in the mid 1800s.
-It was here that he was bred and refined.
+Once they opened their borders, the breed was exported to England in the mid 1800s.
+It was here that the Tibetan Mastiff was introduced to the world at large.
 By the mid 1900s, the Tibetan mastiff arrived in the United States.
-Today, there are very few true Tibetan mastiffs in Tibet.
+Today, there are very few Tibetan mastiffs residing in Tibet.

 Appearance and Size

-The Tibetan mastiff gives the appearance of nobility and demands respect.
-A large well muscled dog, he has a broad, massive head with a broad muzzle and deep chest.
-The eyes are deep set and the ears are set high, pendulous and "V"-shaped.
-The tail is medium length, well feathered and curls over the back when the dog is moving or alert.
+With it’s tremendous size, Tibetan mastiff gives off the appearance of nobility and strength.
+Tibetan Mastiffs have broad bodies, massive heads, and a deep chest.
+The eyes are deep set and the ears are set high, pendulous and “V”-shaped.
+The tail is medium length and curls over the back when the dog is moving or alert.
 The coat has medium length dense, coarse guard hairs with a soft undercoat.
-The coat is straight and is heavy particularly in on the head and neck, giving the appearance of a mane.
+The coat is straight and is heavy particularly in on the head and neck, giving the appearance of a lion-like mane.
 The color of the coat is most often black with tan or gold markings but can also be brown, sable, cream, red or blue/grey.
 Tan marking and various gold shades are common.
 White marking may also be present.

 The adult Tibetan mastiff stands 24 to 26 inches from the shoulder and weighs 140 to over 170 pounds.